jacksleight/statamic-focal-link/README.md

 ## Getting Started

 Each key in the `types` list should be a pattern that matches a type of link.
 These can contain asterisks to perform wildcard matches.
-They should be in order of specificity (lowest to highest), the most specific match will be used.
+They should be in order of specificity (lowest to highest), the most specific match wins.

 * Entry link types use the pattern: `entry::[collection]/[blueprint]`
 * URL link types use the pattern: `[protocol][host][port?][path]`